951-579-4096

 6. Wash off laminate countertops and horizontal surfaces of appliances.

-7. If the power is off, call for a plumber for assistance in draining the heating system.
+7. If the power is off, call a plumber for assistance in draining the heating system.

 8. Turn off electronic appliances, most importantly computers in and around the damaged area.

-1. Do not attempt to wipe or wash walls, ceilings, or other absorbent surfaces.
+1. Avoid trying to wipe or clean walls, ceilings, or other surfaces that can absorb substances.

 When the homeowners want to return to their property, here are some steps to follow: